40637323/DevOps_Gp5/use cases/use_case_description_for_report_1.md

 ### Success End Condition
 The analyst generates population report about the countries in the world and it meets the organization’s request.
 ### Failed End Condition
-The generated population report for the countries in the world is inaccurate.
+The generated population report for the countries in the world is empty and generate error message.
 ### Primary Actor
 Analyst
 ### Trigger